 Wounded Warrior Project Invests Over $7 Million to Support Caregivers

 JACKSONVILLE, Fla., Sept.
-1, 2020 /PRNewswire/ -- Wounded Warrior Project® (WWP) recognizes the veteran caregivers who sacrifice every day to help our nation's most severely injured post-9/11 veterans.
+1, 2020 /PRNewswire/ -- Wounded Warrior Project® (WWP) recognizes the caregivers who sacrifice every day to help our nation's most severely injured post-9/11 veterans.
 While millions of Americans will enjoy a break on Labor Day, caregivers can rarely step away for a day.
 COVID-19 has only made this situation more challenging.
 WWP announced today a $7.25 million investment to support these selfless individuals.

 "Caregivers mean so much to the most seriously wounded, ill, and injured warriors that have borne the heavy burden from two decades of continuous war," said WWP CEO Lt.
 Gen. (Ret.)
 Mike Linnington.
 "Many leave careers and surrender personal time to become caregivers, especially those who care for warriors in the Wounded Warrior Project Independence Program.
 We are humbled by their selfless sacrifice.
 The immediate support we are providing will help them take better care of themselves, today and in the future, so that they can better care for our nation's heroes."

-WWP's VA caregiver support program and relief initiative will provide:
+WWP's caregiver relief initiative will provide:

 - $2.25 million in direct grants for WWP's Independence Program caregivers who provide continuous care and support to the most severely injured warriors ($3,000 per eligible warrior family that is registered with WWP's Independence Program);